 Linn Marie Krogsrud firstname.lastname@example.org

 Linn Marie is a Norwegian archaeologist with a degree in project management.
 She did her MA research on material culture and cultural identity in the Viking age.
 She is currently working as a heritage advisor for Buskerud county municipality, where she works with built heritage and increasing the knowledge of traditional building methods and materials among house owners and craftspeople.
-She is also a volunteer for The National Trust of Norway, doing guided tours and activism to protect historic buildings.
+She is also a volunteer for The National Trust of Norway, providing guided tours and activism to protect historic buildings.

 Exarc is network organisation consisting of almost 250 European Open Air Museums and experimental archaeologists in more than 30 countries, engaged in various aspects of public archaeology, experimental archaeology, skills, living history and interpretation, but also exchange of staff, dialogue with visitors, marketing & communication and museum management.
 EXARC enables cooperation and networking between its members through research projects, meetings and seminars, and the leading European journal for those involved in experimental archaeology or archaeological open-air museums, featuring the latest developments in fieldwork, academic research, museum studies and living history interpretation.
 To view more about EXARC, click here.